Lexdamian/repo-extractor/README.md

-This tool can be used to connet cu JIRA api and extract all the repos that are involved in a release.
+This tool can be used to connect with JIRA api and extract all the repos that are involved in a release.

 Requirements: